Microsoft Office update brings simplified design, better search

 Microsoft Word, PowerPoint and Excel have a few changes in store.

 Microsoft on Wednesday said it's bringing a design update to Microsoft Office.
-The update is for Office.com and Office 365 users, and will begin rolling out to business and consumer customers in June.
+The update is for Office.com and Office 365 users, and will begin rolling out to business customers and consumers in June.

 The most recent version of Office is Microsoft Office 2016, which was actually released in 2015.